 Howard received an Oscar nod for Best Director in 2008 for "Frost/Nixon," a film exploring the post-Watergate TV interviews between British talk-show host David Frost and former president Richard Nixon.
 He is also the director of 2009's "Angels & Demons," the sequel to "The Da Vinci Code."

-All American Speakers is a speakers bureau and booking agency providing Ron Howard speaker, personal appearance and agent information.
-A booking agent coordinator for Ron Howard.
-Here you can find Ron Howard agent information including how to hire Ron Howard for a speaking engagement, appearance, autograph signing, endorsement deal or corporate event.
-Contact All American Speakers booking agent for more information on speaker fee costs, scheduling and availabilty for your next event.
+All American Speakers is a speakers bureau and booking agency providing information on booking Ron Howard for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Ron Howard speaking fees, availability, speech topics and cost to hire for your next event.

-Related Tags: Information on keynote speaking engagements, personal appearances, appearance fees for Ron Howard, an inspirational motivational speaker.
-Talent may be available for commercials, speaking, endorsements or corporate entertainment. bio for Ron Howard agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, inspiration, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, celebrity, who is agent, publicist, who represents, manager management who represents Ron Howard, special event ideas, list of top 10 famous speakers, speeches, motivational stories
+Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Ron Howard, an inspirational motivational speaker. bio for Ron Howard agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Ron Howard